victormungai97/Hello-world-java/README.md

    d.
 It's portable as the program will run on an program's JRE once it has

 3. DOWNLOADING JAVA (as of 14/03/2017)
-  1. Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html so as to get Java SE (Standard              Edition) dowload page.
+  a.
+Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html so as to get Java SE (Standard              Edition) dowload page.
-  2. Click on the radio button saying "Accept License Agreement" in the Java SE Development Kit 8u121
+  b.
+Click on the radio button saying "Accept License Agreement" in the Java SE Development Kit 8u121
-  3. Look for the file description that matches your computer and select it's corresponding JDK.
+  c.
+Look for the file description that matches your computer and select it's corresponding JDK.
 If you are on Windows, visit http://support.wdc.com/knowledgebase/answer.aspx?ID=9405#top to determine your type of Windows.
-  4. Once the jdk has been downloaded, click on the "Run" option or go to the folder where it was downloaded (probabl Downloads) and double click on it.
+  d.
+Once the jdk has been downloaded, click on the "Run" option or go to the folder where it was downloaded (probabl Downloads)
+     and double click on it.
-  5. A wizard will appear.
+  e.
+A wizard will appear.
 Complete the steps given while keeping the default options to complete the Java       installation process.

 4. SETTING UP JAVA PATH
    For us to fully access the Java compiler, we need to set the path to it so that the computer can know where to find it.